microsoft/pxt-arcade/docs/hardware/raspberry-pi/cardboard-control-panel/wires.md

 ![An arcade button with a JST cable](/static/hardware/raspberry-pi/cardboard-control-panel/button.jpg)

-- [ ] insert 2 male jumper wires into the JST connector
+- [ ] insert 2 male jumper wires into the JST connector.

 ![A JST connector with 2 female jumper wires attached](/static/hardware/raspberry-pi/cardboard-control-panel/headers.jpg)